EstherPlomp/TNW-PhD-Newsletters/README.md

 This [Twitter thread by Colin Angus](https://twitter.com/VictimOfMaths/status/1405809689246507010) highlights the benefits.
     - Doubting whether your **software is ready to be published** in the Journal of Open Source Software?
 [Read a blogpost about to know for sure].
+- The Turing Way now has a guide on [Software Citation with CITATION.cff](https://the-turing-way.netlify.app/communication/citable/citable-cff.html).
+You can also go over this [Software Citation Checklist for Authors](https://doi.org/10.5281/zenodo.3479199).
 - Recordings of the ‘**[SeptembRSE](https://septembrse.society-rse.org/)**’ sessions are [available on YouTube](https://www.youtube.com/playlist?list=PL27mQJy8eDHkB1Q9pu8pXpMa1AZtwov6Q).
 See for example the workshop on [software design and sustainability](https://www.youtube.com/watch?v=z_xSsl8iC4g&list=PL27mQJy8eDHkB1Q9pu8pXpMa1AZtwov6Q&index=10) (starts at 8 min, with the more practical part at 1.20-2.14 and the coding/interactive part at the end), the discussion session on [software testing](https://www.youtube.com/watch?v=9084fOirQYo&list=PL27mQJy8eDHkB1Q9pu8pXpMa1AZtwov6Q&index=21), the panel on ‘[missing narratives in discussions around diversity and inclusion in research software](https://youtu.be/tpxCWCTSZUc?t=2014)’, and a session on the [different aspects of the RSE roles](https://youtu.be/beGmYKVNApA).
 - **Open-Source Tools for Chemists** workshop recordings are available on [YouTube](https://www.youtube.com/playlist?list=PLBQwbn0mPhvWfOx6ce_vUjr54ftLBmSH0).